William Osborne Cooper

 He played one first-class match for South Australia against New South Wales in December 1914.

-William also served as an officer in the 10th Infantry Battalion on the Western Front during World War I.

-He was awarded a Military Cross for 'conspicuous gallantry and devotion to duty'.
+Cooper also served as an officer in the 10th Infantry Battalion on the Western Front during World War I. He was awarded a Military Cross for 'conspicuous gallantry and devotion to duty'.

-William died age 39 on 8 Jun 1930 at Glenelg, South Australia.
+Cooper died age 39 on 8 Jun 1930 at Glenelg, South Australia.